cotes2020/jekyll-theme-chirpy/_posts/51AIML/2023-04-24-LLMs_Security.md

   - `Erosion 侵蚀 of Trust`: Bias amplification can erode user trust, particularly amongst those from marginalized communities who might be adversely affected by these biases.

+#### Vulnerability Examples

+- LLM model can intentionally creates inaccurate or malicious documents which are targeted at a model’s training data.